How do I discover accounts to follow on Mastodon and the Fediverse?

 My server says search options are unavailable, what’s going on?

-Advanced search based on full text keywords and special operators requires the server to be running a special add-on called “Elasticsearch”.
-Ask your admin about this, it’s possible they haven’t installed it, or they possibly lack the resources to install it as it does cost extra.
+Advanced search options require the server to be running a special add-on called “Elasticsearch”.
+If the operators don’t work and/or you can’t search posts by keyword, ask your server’s admin about this.
+It’s possible they haven’t installed Elasticsearch, perhaps because they lack the resources as it costs extra.

 However, hashtag searches should work fine on all servers, even the ones without Elasticsearch.